 Rank Nidan (2nd degree black belt)

 I have been studying martial arts since I was 8.
-Other styles I have studied are Goju Karate and Iaido.
+Other styles I have studied are Goju Karate, Chen Style Taijichuan Practical Method, and Iaido.
 Also by way of my training as an Acupuncturist, I have many years of experience studying and teaching Qi Gong, a Chinese system of energy work similar to Tai Chi.
-As my office is in the dojo, and I am President of the School’s Board of Directors, I spend a great deal of time at OC Aikido, and I consider it a second home and its members my family
+As my office is in the dojo, I spend a great deal of time at OC Aikido, and I consider it a second home and its members my family.

 Instructor: Mitch Maeda